-I repeat my proposal in the 1966 State-of-the-Nation address where I suggested that legislation be enacted limiting the period of campaigning which was adopted and that the expenses of all supporters of a candidate especially a political party or political committees be limited to one peso every registered voter in the previous elections.
-Thus if in the last elections 10 million electors were registered, the total expenditure in the next election for a candidate of a political party including the expenses of political committees, and I refer to a candidate for a national office like that of President and Vice-President, should be limited to P10 million.
+I repeat my proposal in the 1966 State of the Nation Address, where I suggested that legislation be enacted limiting the period of campaigning which was adopted and that the expenses of all supporters of a candidate, especially a political party or political committees, be limited to P1 every registered voter in the previous elections.
+Thus, if in the last elections 10 million electors were registered, the total expenditure in the next election for a candidate of a political party including the expenses of political committees, and I refer to a candidate for a national office like that of President and Vice President, should be limited to P10 million.
 This should be enforced by the Commission on Elections with the support and coordination of all offices in government.

-2) Sample ballots—The printing of sample ballots has become so costly that it is one of the major burdens of candidates.
+- Sample ballots—The printing of sample ballots has become so costly that it is one of the major burdens of candidates.
 Sample ballots should now be banned in every political campaign.
-The Commission on Elections however should be compelled or directed by law to post in every polling booth a list of all candidates of every political party for the voters to choose from.
+The Commission on Elections, however, should be compelled or directed by law to post in every polling booth a list of all candidates of every political party for the voters to choose from.

-3) Propaganda—The people have been burdened by the propaganda not only of major political parties, but also of those participating in any political campaign sometimes to the exclusion of proper dissemination of other more valuable information.
+- Propaganda—The people have been burdened by the propaganda not only of major political parties but also of those participating in any political campaign sometimes to the exclusion of proper dissemination of other more valuable information.

 The media should give as a part of public service, a portion of space in case of newspapers and time in case of radio and television, to all political parties that have candidates all over the country.

 Financing for Manufacture of Capital Goods